tsl0922/ttyd/README.md

 # Fork note

+## Quick start

-A forked version of `ttyd` having built-in JetBrains font and nerd symbol support.
+A forked version of `ttyd` having built-in web font and nerd symbol support.

+We currently has two embedded fonts: Nerd-patched `JetBrains` font, and Chinese font `Sarasa Mono SC`.

 See the [fork note](nerdForkUsage.md) for detailed usage.

+## Adding your font

+If you want other fonts, the simplest way is to replace the woff2 font file in `html/src/style/webfont` and compile it again.

+If you'd like also to change the font name, change the `@font-face` section in `html/src/style/index.scss`, **and also the ttyd launching command options**.

+Only woff2 files are accepted.

+---

 # === blow is the offical README.md form upstream ===